jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 12 - Voice over IP (VoIP) and Session Initiation Protocol (SIP).md

 	- Data is routed by packet switching, instead of the circuit switching of traditional telephony.
 	- Therefore, a codec that can handle packet losses is good, such as ILBC (Internet low bit-rate codec)

-If we try to fill an IP packet destined for an Ethernet frame payload of roughly 1500 bytes and 8bit sampling (we need ->64Kbps throughput) - we get
+If we try to fill an IP packet destined for an Ethernet frame payload of roughly 1500 bytes and 8bit sampling (we need ->64Kbps throughput) - we send one packet every 25ms.

+#### VoIP Codec

+Typical parameters used for coding VoIP voice:
+- ILBC as an example